benory/1520s-project-website/about/index.markdown

 + updates the metadata to the [Google Sheet](https://docs.google.com/spreadsheets/d/1rVevNfKXd0g4NWOZdm2dG9sbQgOh5nOr_5G_2nizAgY/edit?usp=sharing){:target="_blank"}.
 + populates the relevant files in the [Github repository](https://github.com/benory/1520s-project){:target="_blank"}.

 Do you see an mistake in a score?
 Do you disagree with the proposed editorial accidentals?
-Please feel free to email Ory with an [error report](mailto:benjaminory@gmail.com).
+Please feel free to email Ory with an [error report](mailto:the1520sproject@gmail.com).

 Would you like a particular score to be texted?
-[Let Ory know.](mailto:benjaminory@gmail.com)
+[Let us know.](mailto:the1520sproject@gmail.com)

 ## Support